allisonlee572/construction-dataset-generator/README.md

 construction-dataset-generator/

-│── configs/ # YAML config files for assets, labels, lighting, camera

-│── generator/ # Core generator code

-│── scripts/ # Scripts to run the generator
+│── scripts/ # Script to run the generator

 │── assets/ # Place your 3D models here